List of Winnie-the-Pooh characters: The Backson

 The Backson is a giant creature imagined by Owl after misunderstanding Christopher Robin's note, which meant he would be "back soon" from school.
 He is mentioned but not seen in The House at Pooh Corner as "the Spotted or Herbaceous Backson".

-He has a significant role in the 2011 animated film Winnie the Pooh, where the animals think he has captured Christopher Robin.
+In the 2011 animated film Winnie the Pooh, the Backson appears as a false sole main antagonist.
+He has a significant role, where the animals think he has captured Christopher Robin.
 Owl describes him as a large, ugly, creepy, mean and scary purple and blue creature who ruins or destroys many everyday items, such as books, socks and crayons.
 Pooh and his friends build a trap to try to capture him (a pit with a trail of books, socks, dishes, toys and other items leading to it), but Christopher Robin reveals that he was never captured, just away at school.
 In a post-credits scene of the film, the Backson turns out to be real, but he is a kind and helpful creature who wants to return people's things to them.
 However, as he picks up all the items, intending to return them to their owners, the Backson falls into the pit.
-The Backson is voiced by Huell Howser.
+The Backson is voiced by the late Huell Howser.

+Bad Sir Brian Botany

+The protagonist of a lengthy poem in When We Were Very Young, this medieval knight "had a battleaxe with great big knobs on, [and] went among the villagers and blipped them on the head."
+Sir Brian, who calls himself "bold as a lion," continues his armored reign of mayhem over several pages until his fellow citizens get even by hiding his weapons, pushing him into a pond, and roughhousing with him until he is humbled.

+While Sir Brian made only this solitary appearance in Milne's works, he was revived for the Disney Winnie the Pooh franchise, where he appears as a resident of the Hundred Acre Wood in 1970s and 1980s comics and children's books.
+Cheerful and blustery, the Disney version of Sir Brian lives in a small one-room castle made of brick with a "Yield" traffic sign mounted over the entranceway.
+Despite Sir Brian's advanced age, he is visibly shorter than Christopher Robin, perhaps implying that like many other Pooh characters, he represents a toy figure of some kind.

+Disney's Sir Brian occasionally references the events of his source poem, but is generally kept busy arranging duels with—or chasing, or being outsmarted by—Dragon, his wise-guy rival who also lives in the Hundred Acre Wood.